vitus133/operator-util/README.md

 pulling the bundle, it will take a minute /tmp/tmp.5bLxUBpJd0
 ```
-- `catalog_fn=/tmp/tmp.JalEd9v9KX` is an additional environment varible - file name where rendered operator catalog is stored.
-It cac be specified in the consequtive operations for other packages and bundles from the same catalog.
+- `catalog_fn=/tmp/tmp.JalEd9v9KX` is an additional environment variable - file name where rendered operator catalog is stored.
+It can be specified in the following operations for other packages and bundles from the same catalog.
-- `/tmp/tmp.5bLxUBpJd0` is a directore where the bundle selected by user is downloaded and extracted.
+- `/tmp/tmp.5bLxUBpJd0` is a directory where the bundle selected by user is downloaded and extracted.
 It must be specified as a parameter to the schema conversion tool

 ##### Notes
 1. The opm and podman require pull secret.
 Copy it to `~/.docker/config.json`